Borrowing and Fines

 - All other fines can be paid at the Graham Library.

-- Partial payments (minimum $10) are accepted between June and March.
+- Partial payments (minimum $10) are accepted at the Graham Library.
+Some exceptions apply.

 - Fines paid at the Graham Library are removed from your account immediately.